joyrider3774/PinballHDCollectionLauncher/README.md

 Also download Display.exe from this [zip file](https://www.nailbuster.com/uploads/PopperFXMirror.zip) made by NailBuster so you can rotate the screen.
 Extract this in `PinUPPopper\Launch` directory

 You will also need [dmdext](https://github.com/freezy/dmd-extensions/) to mirror the dmd display to the correct display but its possible it already exists in your vpinmame directory

+Table video's will need to be rotated as they were made for pinballx run `rotate table videos 180 degrees.bat` in media folder

 Make sure to select to keep your backglass visible, i also enabled my topper to remain visible